What it means to be vegan

 The plant-based diet trend really became more mainstream when, in 2004, Nutritionist Dr. Gillian McKeith who wrote “You Are What You Eat” was the first person to start bringing healthy plant-based diets into the mainstream.
 She advocated a pescatarian diet with plant-based everything else and the removal of “toxins” to the body – wheat, dairy, caffeine, alcohol, and sugars.
 Deliciously Ella really catapulted the plant-based diet into the mainstream from her own journey starting in 2012 with her blog, which gathered a huge following and now is a worldwide advocate of the plant-based diet.
 Her cookbook became mainstream and her Instagram with beautiful pictures of her creative and pretty food.

-Since then the environment and animal welfare have become very important to the mainstream too and with the digital age, images on social media and influencers being vegan it has made it all a lot more accessible.
-With the wellness industry being the fastest growing industry now everyone is coming up with new ideas to be healthy, vegan and more conscious.
-There are influencer wellness vegan weightlifters and bodybuilders, vegans such as James Aspey are pro-animal rights and the environment.
+Since then the environment and animal welfare have become very important to the mainstream too.
+Furthermore, with the digital age, images on social media and influencers being vegan it has made it all a lot more accessible.
+With the wellness industry being the fastest growing, everyone is coming up with new ideas to be healthy.
+The understanding is vegan is more conscious.
+There are influencer wellness vegan weightlifters and bodybuilders leading the way.
+Vegans such as James Aspey are pro-animal rights and the environment.
 The age of Aquarius is upon us!

 Being vegan – can you do it?
-It is much easier these days to be vegan but it takes a lot of preparation and time to make balanced meals so that you are getting all the right nutrients to your body, otherwise, it can have a detrimental effect to your health.
+It is much easier these days to be vegan.
+However, it takes a lot of preparation and time to make balanced meals.
+Ensure that you are getting all the right nutrients, otherwise, it can have a detrimental effect on your health.

-Most vegans give ethical reasons as their reasons for the food choices made, being against the slaughter of animals being the most obvious but also against the ethics of the dairy industry and a belief the diet is better for the environment.
+Most vegans give ethical reasons as their reasons for the food choices made.
+The slaughter of animals being the most obvious but also against the ethics of the dairy industry.
+Ultimately, it is a belief the diet is better for the environment and life in general.

 We think this quote from Natalie Portman summarises the vegan belief beautifully.
 “Everyone has to find what is right for them, and it is different for everyone.
 Eating for me is how you proclaim your beliefs three times a day.
 That is why all religions have rules about eating.
 Three times a day, I remind myself that I value life and do not want to cause pain to or kill other living beings.
 That is why I eat the way I do.”

-I think that you can also live with some vegan principles, that fit into your life so that you are doing something as your bit for the environment and ethical beliefs but it isn’t causng you stress and guilt trips because you aren’t the 100% Angelic Vegan.
-Do what you can, be aware, conscious, share those beliefs and modify your lofestyle as much as you can – don’t stress about it!
+I think that you can also live with some vegan principles, that fit into your life so that you are doing something as your bit.
+Whether for the environment or ethical beliefs but isn’t causing you stress and guilt trips because you aren’t the 100% Angelic Vegan.
+Do what you can.
+Be aware, conscious, share those beliefs and modify your lifestyle as much as you can.
+Bt honestly, don’t stress about it!

-If you have decided to become a vegan, then it’s time to get serious, but also nourish yourself the right way too, otherwise you can do your body more harm than good.
+If you have decided to become a vegan, then it’s time to get serious!
+Learn how to nourish yourself the right way otherwise, you can do your body more harm than good.
 Here are some ideas for you to help convert more easily.

-Create a menu plan that has a balance of proteins, carbs, and vegetables so you are receiving the right balance in each meal
+Create a menu plan that has a balance of proteins, carbs, and vegetables.
+Ensure you are receiving the right balance in each meal

 Create the time to make the food. make it in bulk and freeze things to help with the management of this diet